techreturners/laptop_setup_instructions/pre-journey/introduction_to_course.md

 If you're local to Manchester, there are lots of brilliant local meetups which you can attend to begin getting involved in the local tech community.
 Many of the below events also have regional groups in other cities.

 #### CodeBar Manchester (also national):
 A free coding workshop suitable for complete beginners through to more experienced developers who want to learn something new.
 Experienced mentors will help you work through tutorials, or your own projects.
 Note that CodeBar is for underrepresented groups only.
-Harriet usually attends these meetups if you’d like to meet some of our team!
+Some of our tech coaches usually attend these meetups if you'd like to meet some of our team!
 [https://codebar.io/manchester](https://codebar.io/manchester)

 #### CodeAndStuff: